 The answer to both of your questions is yes.
-Yes, a driver can be arrested for driving while intoxicated in Virginia if she was smoking pot and there was no alcohol in her system, and yes, that driver likely needs to contact a Northern Virginia DWI defense lawyer as soon as possible.
+Yes, a driver can be arrested for driving under the influence laws in Virginia if she was smoking pot and there was no alcohol in her system, and yes, that driver likely needs to contact a Northern Virginia DWI defense lawyer as soon as possible.

 If it is your child that has been arrested for driving under the influence in Virginia then the time to get help for your child is right now – before your child’s criminal case progresses any further.
 Our Fairfax DUI defense lawyers are committed to helping your family during this difficult time.
 We will make sure that you and your child understand what is likely to happen in your child’s case, that you understand your child’s rights, and that you understand the potential penalties that your child faces.
 Contact the lawyers of the Taylor Law Company for a free consultation by calling 703.385.5529.